-Paul conducted no less than five evangelistic journeys.
+Apostle Paul conducted no less than five evangelistic journeys.
 He was the first person recorded in the Bible, in 50 A.D., to take the Gospel to Europe (Acts 16).
-He also wrote fourteen epistles or letters that became part of the inspired word of God, almost THREE TIMES more than the next two biggest contributors to holy writ (Moses and the apostle John each wrote five books).
-Amazingly, seven out of the fourteen books he wrote were produced from the early Spring of 61 to 63 A.D., a span of less than three years!
-His writings are considered so important that they are one of the seven major divisions of God's word (the other six being the Law, the Prophets, the Writings (Psalms), the Gospels and Acts, the seven General New Testament Epistles and the book of Revelation).
+He also wrote fourteen epistles or letters that became part of the inspired word of God, almost THREE TIMES more than the next two biggest contributors to holy writ (Moses and the apostle John each wrote five).
+Amazingly, seven out of the fourteen books Paul wrote were produced from the early Spring of 61 to 63 A.D., a span of less than three years!

-Name of Book - Where did Paul write it (or them)
+Name of Books - Where did Paul write it (or them)

 1Thessalonians - In Corinth, during his second missionary journey.

 |2Thessalonians - In Corinth, during his second missionary journey.|

 Galatians - In Antioch (Syria), just before the start of his third missionary journey.

 |1Corinthians - In Ephesus, during his third missionary journey.|